pschiffe/twitter-streamer/README.md

 # twitter-streamer

-Simple script using [Tweepy](http://www.tweepy.org/) python library, configurable by ini config file.
+Simple script using [Tweepy](http://www.tweepy.org/) python library for streaming tweets, configurable by ini config file.
+Tweets are stored in a csv file and printed to the `stdout`.

 ## Requirements